 This Guidance helps utility companies ingest data from Meter Data Management Systems (MDMS) or directly from Head End Systems (HES) and combine them with other data sources, including weather and geographic information system (GIS) data.
 Utility companies will be able to detect meter and distribution circuit anomalies, run circuit balancing, thwart energy theft, predict demand, and enhance customer engagement with proactive analytics and artificial intelligence and machine learning (AI/ML)-based forecasts and predictions.

 Please note: This Guidance has been updated.
-The Architecture Diagram is an enhanced version which automatically deploys the following new features: data lake, data ingestion/ML pipelines, visualization components, MDMS/HES simulator, and enhanced load testing.
-The sample code has been also updated with the new functionalities.
+The Architecture Diagram is an enhanced version that automatically deploys the following new features: data lake, data ingestion/ML pipelines, visualization components, MDMS/HES simulator, and enhanced load testing.
+The sample code has also been updated with the new functionalities.

 Architecture Diagram